luisgaboardi/Motion-Planning-Carla-Simulator/README.md

 ## Objective

-Develop a motion planning solution implemented in Python using the Carla Simulator.
+Development of a motion planning solution implemented in Python using the Carla Simulator.

 ## Usage